If you or a loved one are struggling, we can help. Request a call today.

 Blood Tests

-Blood tests can detect Suboxone currently in the system, but the detection window is fairly short.
-This type of test is typically only used in a medical setting due to the invasive nature of blood tests.
-Buprenorphine can be detected in your blood for 24-48 hours, and naloxone may be detected for about 6-12 hours.
+Blood tests can detect Suboxone currently in the system, but the detection window is quite short.
+This type of test is usually used only in a medical setting because it is invasive.
+Buprenorphine can be detected in your blood for 24-48 hours, and naloxone for about 6-12 hours.

 Saliva Tests

-A single dose of Suboxone can be detected for up to 2-3 days, but in heavy users, buprenorphine can be detected in saliva for up to a week.
+A single dose of Suboxone can be found for up to 2-3 days.
+For heavy users, however, buprenorphine can be detected in saliva for up to a week.

 Saliva tests can detect Suboxone for up to a week